-If you’ve been through a school year with a house full of kids, you know that organization can be the difference between success and chaos.
-Whether it’s establishing a great space and routine for homework or study time, keeping smelly sports equipment corralled yet handy, streamlining the lunch-packing process, or managing the onslaught of papers that come home each week—setting up a few systems for doing the school year right will pay off in preserved sanity.
-Your sanity, Mom.
+When we had to start crisis-schooling due to COVID-19, it quickly became clear that organization can be the difference between success and chaos.
+What lessons can we apply to the start of a new school year?
+Whether it’s establishing a great workspace or managing all the papers, setting up a few systems for good back-to-school home organization will pay off in preserved sanity—your sanity, Mom.
 And can you put too high a price on that?
-We didn’t think so…
+We didn’t think so.

 Plus, our Back to School Printable Collection makes your life easier and the school year better!
 The collection includes:

 - Teacher Conference Worksheet